hasanarmoushnadsoft/Mobile-Interview/README.md

 - Designs should scale down to at least iPhone 5 (preferrably using AutoLayout)
 - Create each post contained within the feed.
 - You do not need to include comments under each post.
 - Ignore all animations.
-The zoom in effect that appears when tapping an image does not need to be replicated.
+The zoom in effect that appears when tapping an image does not need to be replicated, nor do you have to make it so that you can swipe on the image to get to the next.
 - Use high resolution dummy images for profile pictures and post pictures
 - Find equivalent icons in place of icons present within the design
 - Tapping on an image in the feed should enlarge the image.
 The enlarged image can appear within a popup and does not need to transition from the feed.